PeterNaydenov/notice/README.md

       on    : 'Register a event'
     , once  : 'Register a single event'
     , off   : 'Unregister regular and single events'
-    , emit  : 'Trigger a event'
+    , reset : 'Remove all events and functions from the event emitter' // After version 2.1.0 , emit  : 'Trigger a event'
     , stop  : 'Ignore event for a while'
     , start : 'Remove event from ignore list'